tmiddlet2666/coherence-docker-metrics/README.md

 This document explains how to run the Coherence Docker image and view metrics via Grafana using `docker-compose`.

-In this example we startup 3 docker images:
+In this example we initially startup 3 docker images:
 1. Coherence Community Edition (CE) version 20.12.1
 1. Grafana
 1. Prometheus